Anthony Guidera

-Anthony Guidera (born October 18, 1964) is an American actor who has appeared in many films and television series.
+Anthony Guidera (October 18, 1960 – June 6, 2026) was an American actor who appeared in films and television series.

+Life and career

+Guidera was born in San Francisco on October 18, 1960.

 His first role was as a bodyguard in The Godfather Part III.
-He has also appeared in Species, The Rock, The Postman, and Armageddon.
+He also appeared in Species, The Rock, The Postman, and Armageddon.

-Guidera has guest starred in television series such as Renegade, Baywatch, Star Trek: Deep Space Nine ("The Circle") and Angel ("The Ring").
+Guidera guest starred in television series such as Renegade, Baywatch, Star Trek: Deep Space Nine ("The Circle"), and Angel ("The Ring").

 In 1996, he won the MTV Movie Award for Best Kiss with co-star Natasha Henstridge in Species.

+Guidera died on June 6, 2026, at the age of 65.